 Two years later, two online ticketing giants came to blows.
-Tickets.com was providing a backdoor entrance via deep link into Ticketmaster’s website, to help its customers acquire tickets when tickets.com couldn’t assist them.
+Tickets.com provided a deep link into Ticketmaster’s website, to help customers acquire tickets when tickets.com couldn’t assist.
 The link was clearly labeled: “Buy this ticket from another online ticketing company.”

-Since then, no US court has ruled that a deep link, like the one in the ticket case, from site to another infringes either copyright or trademark protections unless such links constituted circumvention technology or contributory copyright infringement.
-(Keep reading – we’ll get to those below.)
+Since the great online ticket selling battle, no US court has ruled that a deep link infringes either copyright or trademark protections unless such links constituted circumvention technology or contributory copyright infringement.
+(We’ll get to those below.)

 Can I Be Found Liable For Inline Linking to Copyrighted Material?

 Inline linking, also referred to as embedding, refers to displaying the content of one website directly on another site.
 The most common — and legal — type of inline linking is embedded YouTube videos.